alankrantas/just-another-ai-assistant-huggingface-transformers-js/README.md

 > Try it [here](https://alankrantas.github.io/just-another-ai-assistant-huggingface-transformers-js/).
 >
-> The model may not load properly on mobile devices!
+> The model may not run properly on your devices with insufficient RAM!

 A simple demonstration modified from HuggingFace's [React-translator](https://github.com/huggingface/transformers.js/tree/main/examples/react-translator) example with TypeScript support.